brailog/PyAutoTk/docs/source/widget.rst

 - ``enter_text``: Type text into input fields.
 - ``scroll_to``: Scroll to make an element visible.
 - ``wait_for``: Wait until an element becomes visible.
+- ``get_element_properties``: Retrieves the properties of a single element that matches the given XPath, including attributes, text and visibility status.
+- ``get_all_elements_properties``: Retrieves the properties of all elements that match the given XPath, including attributes, text, and visibility status.

 **Basic Example**